codio/site/source/docs/content/collaboration/github.html.md

 full_width: true
 ---

-GitHub is a free resource that is used by many millions of developers to remotely store their collaborative code.
+GitHub is a free resource that is used by many millions of developers to remotely store and collaborate on code.
+Codio's authored content works very nicely with Git as all content information is stored as text files.

+Git is not entirely trivial and so it will require some effort on your part to learn if have never used it before.
+However, it is well worth the effort as it gives you such a lot of control.

 ### Create a GitHub account
 You should create an account now so you can work with it from your Codio account.